DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grouping-state.md

 Describes a group that can be nested in another one

-A primitive value with the following type: `string`

-This string consists of values by which rows are grouped.
-The `|` symbol merges values.
+A string value that consists of values by which rows are grouped, separated by the `|` character.
 For example, the expanded group 'Male' is described as `Male` and 'Male'/'Audi' as `Male|Audi` and so on.

 ## Plugin Developer Reference